-- Dashboards can show a state of an entity like if a light bulb is on or off as well as buttons that interact with devices like turning a light bulb on or off.
+- Dashboards can show a state of an entity.
+For example, if a light is on or off.

-- An automation can be triggered from a state change on an entity e.g. a light turning on and control another device or entity.
+- An automation can be triggered from a state change on an entity.
+For example, a motion sensor detects motion and triggers a light to turn on.

-- A predefined setting for light device saved as a scene.
+- A predefined color and brightness setting for a light saved as a scene.

 A set of repeatable actions that can be set up to run automatically.
 Automations are made of three key components: